Automattic/wc-calypso-bridge/readme.txt

 == Changelog ==

+= Unreleased =
+* Add parameter to go back for theme links in cys intro screen #1351

 = 2.2.21 =
 * Remove wpcom elements when viewing cys iframe from intro screen #1344
 * Hide launch banner when viewing iframe from the intro screen #1348